open-policy-agent/opa/docs/docs/configuration.md

 There are two options to use: `--set` and `--set-file`

-Both options take in a key=value format where the key is a selector for the yaml config structure, for example: `decision_logs.reporting.min_delay_seconds=300` is equivalent to JSON `{"decision_logs": {"reporting": {"min_delay_seconds": 300}}}`.
+Both options take in a key=value format where the key is a selector for the YAML config structure, for example: `decision_logs.reporting.min_delay_seconds=300` is equivalent to JSON `{"decision_logs": {"reporting": {"min_delay_seconds": 300}}}`.
 Multiple values can be specified with comma separators (`key1=value,key2=value2,..`).
 Or with additional `--set`